 Over the years, the team has shifted their emphasis from emergency dental care – mostly fillings and extractions – to restoring people’s teeth via dentures.
 They bring supplies donated from the Canadian dental community, and co-ordinate treatment in conjunction with local health authorities.

 Students benefit as much as the patients, according to volunteer supervisors such as Barzilay.
 On the cusp of graduation, fourth-year students become faster at performing procedures, more adaptable and learn to think outside the box.
 They also gain insight into how their skills and knowledge can support underserved populations.
 A number of students, like Behrooz, have become repeat volunteers post-graduation or support the foundation’s work in shelters across the Greater Toronto Area.

 “We have seen wonderful things come from these students,” Barzilay says.

-Dentistry student Elahe Behrooz at work in Uganda (photo courtesy Courtney David and Bridge to Health)
+Dentistry student Elahe Behrooz at work in Uganda (photo courtesy of David Chvartszaid)